Dieterbe/influx-cli/README.md

 * implements allmost all available influxdb api features
 * makes influxdb features available through the query language, even when influxdb itself only supports them as API calls.
 * readline (history searching and navigation. uses ~/.influx_history)
+* ability to read commands from stdin, pipe command/query out to external process or redirect to a file

 installation